Esd6 Meeting on Friday, January 27, 2012

 More tax dollars spent on non-fire safety, while the fire departments go underfunded and threats of losing their equipment.

-and once again, Ms. Mendelsohn and the ESD6 Board were found to be lacking.
+Once again, Ms. Mendelsohn and the ESD6 Board were found to be lacking.
 Lacking moral fiber and the ability to tell the truth.

 The major item in question of course was the non-payment of the Sandy Oaks VFD's Quint (ladder truck) and the fact that Sandy Oaks sold it.
 Ms. Mendelsohn, once again, made excuses for her actions by making comments that were substantiated as lies.
 According to Ms. Mendelsohn, the "analyst" that was hired, said that they didn't need the Quint as much as they needed Brush trucks because they could get mutual aid response from the City Fire Departments or Toyota (Joe Hearn's employer).
 However, the analyst did not do his research or report for the ESD6 until after the Quint had been sold, so that topic would have been a mute point at best at the time of the analysis.
 Secondly, the ESD6 does not have a mutual aid agreement with Toyota.